Evergreens and the winter holidays

 When did Christmas trees get decorations?

 These earliest Christmas trees were plain; they didn’t have any decorations on them.
-By 1605, though, some people at least were decorating their Christmas trees with paper roses, apples, nuts, and sugar candy (which had just been invented).
+By 1605, though, some people at least were decorating their trees with paper roses, apples, nuts, and sugar candy (which had just been invented).

 When did tinsel get involved?

-In 1610, rich people began to put thin strands of real silver tinsel on their Christmas trees.
+In 1610, rich people began to put thin strands of real silver tinsel on their trees.
 By 1650, they were hanging dolls and maybe other presents from their trees too.
 Parents or servants then shook the trees so the presents and candy fell off and the children could grab them.

 Christmas trees and German immigration

-As Christmas trees got more popular in Germany, people in other countries began to want Christmas trees too.
+As Christmas trees got more popular in Germany, people in other countries began to want trees too.
 People thought of their Christmas tree as a German thing, and they bought their best Christmas tree decorations from German stores.